-Cities" pilot program and initiated a technical assistance application through this Network in 2015.
-In addition, as noted above, the City of Stockton submitted an application in 2014 and 2016 for consideration for Promise zone designation.
-In 2016, the City of Stockton was named a finalist for Promise Zone designation, and while not selected as an awardee, will still receive assistance from the Department of Housing and Urban Development as a finalist.
-It is anticipated that the current administration will scale back programs like Promise Zones.
-However, existing funding allocations and staff commitments suggest opportunities for continued support to the City of Stockton related to this priority.
+Background: In 2016, the City of Stockton was named a finalist for Promise Zone designation, and while not selected as a recipient, has received assistance from the Department of Housing and Urban Development as a finalist.
+The current Administration sought to scale back programs like Promise Zones; however, existing funding allocations and staff commitments suggest opportunities for continued support to the City of Stockton related to this priority.

 Position: The City of Stockton merits equitable consideration for Federal assistance as a municipality that has experienced significant distress in recent years.
-The City of Stockton has undertaken a financial restructuring effort to get our fiscal house in order.
+The City of Stockton has undertaken a financial restructuring effort to establish fiscal health and stability.
 As such, we are in a position to leverage Federal assistance to enhance public safety, economic development and community quality of life.
-The City of Stockton should be considered as a strong candidate for existing or new Federal assistance programs such as those available through the National Resource Network, the Strong Cities, Strong Communities effort and the Promise Zones initiative.
+The City of Stockton should be considered as a strong candidate for existing or new Federal assistance programs such as those available through the National Resource Network, the Strong Cities, Strong Communities effort and the Opportunity Zone initiative.

 Action: Advocate that the City of Stockton be given consideration in the development, offers for participation and award of Federal assistance programs to local governments.

-Advocate for programs and federal funding that would make projects viable that are consistent with the City's Economic Development Strategic Plan.
-Advocate for access and preference related to federal grants consistent with the City's Economic Development Strategic Plan.
-Advocate that Executive Departments facilitate the City's application for future grants and special programs.
-Advocate for all resources available to Promise Zone Initiative finalists, including technical assistance and Americorps VISTA volunteers.
-Coordinate Promise Zone efforts with the Department of Housing and Urban Development and pursue additional federal grants.
+- Promote programs and federal resources that would support projects consistent with the City's Economic Development Strategic Plan. - Coordinate with City Departments to facilitate the City's participation in grant and special program applications. - Secure congressional letters of support for the City's applications.

-5. Advocate for limited financial impact for Federal Regulations and Rule Making
+5. Promote legislation and regulation that preserve local autonomy

 Background: In recent years, the federal government has increased regulations related to water, wastewater, stormwater and other federal oversight functions.
-Examples include storm water control measures issued by the Environmental Protection Agency (EPA) and changes to the definition of waters of the United States proposed by the EPA and the Army Corps of Engineers.
-These regulations have infringed on local control and could result in significant cost increases to municipalities.
-The Trump administration has shown interest in preserving local control for these issues.
+Examples include storm water control measures issued by the Environmental Protection Agency (EPA) and changes to the definition of waters of the United States proposed by the EPA and the Army Corps of Engineers (ACOE) and the Federal Communications Commission (FCC) has proposed rules that would benefit cable companies at local expense.
+These regulations have infringed on local control and could result in significant cost increases or loss of revenue to municipalities.
+The Administration is committed to deregulation in some of these areas; however, it is important that the deregulation benefit local government and not only private interests.